img

 This allows the machine to go “deep” into the data to enhance its learning curve.
 It then makes connections and weighs inputs to arrive at the best possible decision.

-It takes its inspiration from the biological nodes of the human body.
-Deep learning employs massive data sets, powerful computers, an algorithm called back-propagation, and trained neural networks to recognize and process images and speech in real-time.
+Deep learning is inspired by the biological nodes of the human body.
+It employs massive data sets, powerful computers, an algorithm called back-propagation, and trained neural networks to recognize and process images and speech in real-time.

 To put it all in perspective, look at AI as the umbrella that covers within its scope machine learning, which in turn covers deep learning as its subtype.